chintadavasudharini/python/day01.md

 ---

-# 9. Why `self` is Important
+# 9️⃣ Understanding `self`

 `self` refers to the current object instance.

 It is used to:

-* Access object variables
+- Access object variables
-* Access methods
+- Access methods
-* Differentiate instance variables from local variables
+- Link methods to objects

+---

 ## Example